a3X3k/Haskell/README.md

 positions list x = [i | (i, j) <- zip [0 .. ] list, j == x]
 ```

-### Define a function count to get the number of times a character occurs in a String
+### Count the number of times a character occurs in a String

 ```py
 count :: (Ord a) => [a] -> a -> Int